Published:

 Ready to Apply For a Mortgage in WA, OR, CA, ID, or CO?

 Do you have questions about home loans?
 Are you ready to apply for a mortgage to buy a home?
-If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington serving the entire state, as well as Oregon, Idaho, California, and Colorado.
-We offer many mortgage programs to buyers all over the Pacific Northwest and have been doing so since 1992.
-Contact us today with any questions you have about mortgages, or visit our website to get an instant rate quote.
+If so, we can help.
+Sammamish Mortgage can help.
+We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, Oregon, and California.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans, among others.
+Visit our website to get an instant rate quote or to use our online mortgage calculator.
+Please contact us if you have any questions or are ready to get pre-approved for a mortgage.

 Today’s Mortgage Rates